evintunador/FutureFormer/README.md

     - [ ] it might be smart to find more ways to reduce parameter counts by weight tying. for example, instead of creating many separate pooling modules we can just create one pooling module capable of handling the max length and then when lesser lengths go in they just don't use the entire module. however those earlier weight matrices would now have to very different tasks, some involving compression of a few near term tokens and some of many far term tokens, which i don't think would be conducive to a good learning environment, so maybe drop the idea?
 - [x] figure out BCELoss
 - [x] forward.train function
+- [x] implement a hyperparameter to de-prioritize fs loss
 - [x] forward.inference function
-- [ ] fix kv caching lost vectors in later layers
+- [ ] ~~fix kv caching lost vectors in later layers~~
+    - [x] temporarily disable kv caching bc i'm lazy
+    - [ ] eventually bring back kv caching if this model does well. honestly it's such a simple fix i'm just lazy
-- [ ] in model.py move things into their own functions for readability
+- [x] in model.py move pooling choice into its own function for readability
+- [ ] put more stuff into loss.py? it's pretty sparse
 - [ ] find a better way to assert max future sight lookahead
-- [ ] train model(s)
+- [ ] train an initial attempt

 ### potential future TODOs
 - [ ] should i set cross-attention hyperparameters different from self-attention? fewer heads?